 Healthcare Insights

-Top 10 chemotherapy procedure codes
+Most common chemotherapy procedure codes

-The most common types of cancer in the US include breast, lung, prostate, colon and skin cancer.
+The most common types of cancer in the US include breast, lung, prostate, colon, and skin cancer.

 While more personalized oncology treatments are coming to market, chemotherapy continues to be one of the most common courses of treatment, alongside surgery and radiation therapy.